How Does EMDR Work For Trauma?

 Is EMDR Right for You?

 If you’re wondering whether EMDR might be right for you, here are a few things to consider.
-EMDR can be a great option if you’ve experienced childhood trauma, struggle with PTSD, or find yourself easily triggered by certain memories.
+EMDR can be a great option if you’ve experienced complex trauma, pre-verbal trauma, or find yourself easily triggered by certain memories.

 It’s also useful for people dealing with anxiety or depression, especially if those feelings are tied to unresolved past events.
 If you’re ready to process old emotional wounds but feel overwhelmed by them, EMDR’s structured approach can help you heal at your own pace while staying grounded and safe.